 Location: Ushaw Historic House, Chapels and Gardens, County Durham

-With kind permission of Ushaw House and Gardens
+With kind permission of Ushaw Historic House, Chapels and Gardens

 An energising beacon of luminous colour that radiates across the space it inhabits, the installation creates an intriguing and immersive interplay of coloured shadows.